Skip to content

 Best Time to Visit

-Chaweng’s Gulf coast location means avoiding October through December, when monsoon rains hit hardest.
-January through September offers the most reliable weather, with March through May being hottest.
+Chaweng’s Gulf coast location means the peak wet season falls in October and November, when monsoon rains hit hardest.
+December through April offers the most reliable weather, with March through May being hottest.

-The cool season from November through February would be ideal, but that overlaps with the wet season here on the Gulf side.
+The cool season from November through February is in fact the ideal time to visit.
+November is the tail-end of the wet season; December through February is the dry cool season on the Gulf side.
 Your best bet is January through March for comfortable temperatures and minimal rain.

 Practical Tips